 Step III — Defenses

 In its defense, Hoboken Wholesalers denies all of Annette’s allegations.
 The company also states that Annette caused her own injuries by rushing toward the bacon so quickly that she missed seeing the liquid on the floor.
 That spill would have been obvious to her had she been paying attention to her surroundings.
 Further, the company asserts that the shoes Annette wore that day were brand new, with slippery plastic soles.
 Her own choice of shoes contributed to her fall.
 Hoboken Wholesalers will use Annette’s medical bills, which include statements about how she was injured, as evidence supporting these defenses.

 Step IV — Counterclaim(s)

 Now imagine you’re Annette, and you’re doing this analysis prior to filing suit.
-Would thinking through the various procedures help you make better decisions during the case?
+Would thinking through the various procedures and developing a strategy help you make better decisions during the case?
 Would it help you stand up to intimidation tactics from the company’s lawyer?
 Would it help you assert yourself when the judge advised you to get a lawyer?
 Would it help you refuse the lowball settlement offer the lawyer and judge tried to pressure you to accept?
+I think so.

-What do you think of our process for analyzing a case?
+What do you think of our process for analyzing a case and carrying out a litigation strategy?
 Share your suggestions in the comments below.